 It is not enough to simply say the words “I Love You’.
 It is so important to show your love on a daily basis for your children.

 Even when the days are hard and the listening is just not happening, you have to show your love.
 Let your love lead the way to better connections and strong bonds.
-You can show love even in the most difficult parenting situations by using positive parenting strategies.
-This can help not ruin the relationship you have built with your child.

 Show your love and the memories will come naturally.
 Creating beautiful memories from childhood does not have to be expensive.